megsaunders/megsaunders.github.io/projects.md

    <span class="emptyspan"></span>
 </a>
 <p>
-We calculated the price of restoring coastal habitats, it turns out it is cheaper for some habitats than others.
+We calculated how much it costs to restore coastal marine ecosystems, and how likely restoration projects are to succeed.
 </p>
 </div>